-LISTINGS OF HOMES & CONDOS IN THE ANNEX
+LISTINGS OF CONDOS & HOMES FOR SALE THE ANNEX

 The Annex Neighbourhood of Toronto

 Anchored by its close proximity to public transit, the downtown core, and the presence of the University of Toronto, the Annex is one of Toronto’s most historic and demographically diverse neighbourhoods.
 The businesses on Bloor Street provide a look at what a student-driven economy inspires where the restaurants, cafes, pubs, clubs, shops and fruit markets are open from morning until late night.
 While a walk through the Annex’s residential streets reveals the presence of urban professionals who eat at fine dining restaurants like Piano Piano on Harbord Street.

 With its culturally eclectic vibe, the Annex is home to university faculty members, entrepreneurs, prominent artists, and young families.
 Bordered by Dupont Street to the north, Avenue Road to the east, and Bathurst Street to the west, the homes for sale in the Annex Toronto offer stunning architectural variety and personality.

 The Annex is a well-established area in Toronto with large homes built in the late 1800s, set on lush, tree-lined avenues.
 Over the years, many older mansions were knocked down and apartment towers went up in their place.
 Architect Uno Prii used simple concrete in an unexpected fashion to create interesting contemporary exteriors of the newer buildings.
 Properties and homes for sale in the Annex Toronto continue to evolve and its multi-unit homes and student-focused rooming houses are increasingly being lovingly restored to their original single-family design.